ai4co/routefinder/README.md

 pip install -e .
 ```

-If you would like to install all dependencies including optional solvers, please install using `pip install -e '.[dev,solver]'`.
+If you would like to install all dependencies including optional solvers, please install using `pip install -e '.[dev,solver]'`

 ## 🏁 Quickstart